 Preheat the oven to 190°C (375°F).
 Line two large cookie sheets with parchment paper and set them aside.

 In a medium mixing bowl, whisk together the flour, cream of tartar, baking soda, 1 and 1/2 teaspoons of cinnamon, and salt together.

-In the bowl of a stand mixer, beat the Kalleh dairy butter and 1 and 1/3 cup of granulated sugar together on high speed for about 2 minutes until light and creamy.
+In the bowl of a stand mixer, beat the Dairy butter and 1 and 1/3 cup of granulated sugar together on high speed for about 2 minutes until light and creamy.